 The DTP in Environmental Research aims to provide training to the most promising postgraduate research students that will enable them to launch a successful independent research career.
 During the first term, students will be taught within a multi-disciplinary cohort about the breadth of research approaches available for investigating environmental problems and will be given intensive, hands-on training in research methodologies, data analysis and modelling.
 DTP students must be resident in Oxford during the first two terms in order to complete the core training programme.

-In term 1 students will be introduced to the wide range of research being carried out within the NERC Remit across the six departments of the DTP, Archaeology, Physics, Earth Sciences, Plant Sciences, Geography and Zoology.
+In term 1 students will be introduced to the concepts of Innovation and Enterprise, as well as the wide range of research being carried out within the NERC Remit across the nine departments of the DTP, Archaeology, Chemistry, Earth Sciences, Engineering, Mathematics, Physics, Plant Sciences, Geography and Zoology.
 The training programme in term 1 is full time and projects are not intended to be worked on during this time.
 Students will attend courses outside their own areas of expertise and discover where their own interests fit into broad spectrum of environmental research.
 They will either start to formulate their own research projects, or build on projects that they already have in mind, in many cases using research methodologies or collaborations they discover during this term.
 In term 2 there is a normally one day per week of core training, and some advanced (optional) courses are scheduled.
+There will also be the opportunity to carry out some interdisciplinary group projects building on work done in term 1.
 During this time students will be working on their project proposals in collaboration with their chosen supervisor.
 They will submit their project proposals at the start of term 3 and transfer out to their chosen department during this term to begin their projects.

 As students progress through the programme, they will continue to engage in specialist research training courses and be provided with exciting training in professional research skills ranging from career planning to public engagement.